Zelhorst92/1stMileStone-GymSite/README.md

 ### My mentor

-My mentor <a href="https://github.com/Eventyret" rel="nofollow" target="_blank" title="Link to githubpage of Simen">Simen Daehlin</a> for pointing me in the right direction in terms of the goals of the site.
+My mentor [Simen Daehlin](https://github.com/Eventyret "githubpage of Simen") for pointing me in the right direction in terms of the goals of the site.
 He also gave me quite a couple of pointers on how to improve my code and order of code.
 I am certain that this will make me a more professional coder in the long run.

 ### My family and friends